-The main attractions and experiences in Adventureland are Tarzan’s Treehouse, the Jungle River Cruise and Festival of the Lion King.
-We didn’t get to experience Tarzan’s Treehouse so we can’t really comment on it, but the Jungle River Cruise was a lot of fun.
+The main attractions and experiences in Adventureland are Tarzan’s Treehouse, the Jungle River Cruise and the Festival of the Lion King.
+We didn’t get to experience Tarzan’s Treehouse, so we can’t comment on it, but the Jungle River Cruise was a lot of fun.

 The geysers located in Grizzly Gulch also make for a fun water play area, particularly on hot days.